bdllerena/aws-temperature-calculator/README.md

+You can find a complete guide of this project [here](https://dev.to/davidshaek/creating-a-temperature-calculator-with-travisci-cdkrust-and-aws-lambdafunction-urls-l37)

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`RustStack`).